kenliew728/kickstarter-analysis/README.md

-# kickstarter-analysis
-Performing analysis on Kickstarter data to uncover trend
+# An Analysis of Kickstarter Campaign
+---
+## Overview of Project
+### Purpose
+* The purpose of the analysis is to analyze the trend of kickstarter campaign in relation to their launch date and funding goals.
+## Analysis and Challenges